Beyond Obfuscation: JavaScript Protection and In-Depth Security

 Jscrambler was the only product we found that could not be cracked.

-Now that we covered obfuscation, let’s look at the remaining pieces of JavaScript protection.
+Now that we've covered obfuscation, let’s look at the remaining pieces of JavaScript protection.

 JavaScript Protection

-Just like you put in place strict measures for server-side and network security, specific client-side security practices are crucial to prevent serious attacks.
+Just like you put in place strict measures for server-side and network security, specific client-side security practices are crucial to preventing serious attacks.

-To understand why, let's see what OWASP says about this on their Mobile Top 10 Security Risks guide:
+To understand why, let's see what OWASP says about this in their Mobile Top 10 Security Risks guide:

 M8 Code Tampering